Noura-Mahmoud/Autonomous_car/README.md

 ## 4- To run the mobile app

+- Be sure to have *expoGo* application on your phone
-You can use the first link in the terminal after ruuning the front, then choose *Tunnel* and scan the QR code in the link
+- You can use the first link in the terminal after ruuning the front, then choose *Tunnel* and scan the QR code in the link